You don’t have to be psychic all the time.

 Take a designated break from either realm when you need it

-You don’t loose your intuitive abilities, if you put them away for a while.
+You don’t lose your intuitive abilities, if you put them away for a while.
 Just like someone isn’t going to steal your bike, just because you put it in the garage for a few days.
 You can take a break, if you need it.
 Your abilities, your progress and the gains you’ve made will stay right where they are, when you go to open the garage again.

 Learn to use your intuitive abilities in a physical world way